TrueBurn/codebase-scribe-ai/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to the AI README Generator!
 This document provides guidelines and workflows for contributing to the project.

+> **Note**: This file serves as documentation for contributing to the project.
+When using the Codebase Scribe AI tool, a separate `CONTRIBUTING.md` file is generated in the root directory of the target repository.
+This follows GitHub's convention where `CONTRIBUTING.md` files in the root directory are automatically recognized and linked when users create new issues or pull requests.
+For details on how the Contributing guide is generated, see [Contributing Generator](CONTRIBUTING_GENERATOR.md).

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)
 - [Getting Started](#getting-started)